Key Takeaways

 Depending on the arrangement, either the renter prepares a 1099 detailing the payments made to the salon, or the salon prepares a 1099 identifying the contractor's earnings.

-If you need more information or help with booth rental contracts, you can post your legal need on UpCounsel's marketplace.
+If you need more information or help with booth rental agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.